 Like we mentioned in the section of “cell nucleus”, the DNA molecule is a very, very long thread.
 If you stretch all the DNA of a single cell into a linear thread, it can be as long as 3 meters (or 10 feet) long.
 This linear form of DNA is impossible to be probably separated during the cell division.

-[In this figure] Tangled earphones are one of the most annoying things in our lives.
+[In this figure] Tangled earphones are one of the most annoying things in our life.
 In our cell, the DNA threads are even longer than the earphone’s wire.

 How cells pack such long DNA into an extremely tiny space (the cell nucleus) without tangling?